AI Principles

 Our approach to AI and machine learning

 At Slack, artificial intelligence (AI) and machine learning (ML) are core to our product experience.
 Our commitment to data privacy and security is fundamental to everything we do, ensuring robust controls are in place to protect your information.
+Slack’s native AI features have been built to uphold these commitments.
 Your Customer Data (like messages and files) is never used to train any LLMs.

 The AI and ML features we build are designed to make working in Slack simpler, smarter, and more efficient.
 While AI is newer to Slack, ML has long been a key part of the Slack experience.
 This guide digs into how these technologies are built into Slack, and the clear distinction between them: